mega6453/AppiumWizard/README.md

 ## During Installation
 Please provide necessary permission when system prompts.
 Because,
-1. If NodeJS not installed in your system, Alpium Wizard will download and install it.
+1. If NodeJS not installed in your system, Appium Wizard will download and install it.
 2. If Appium Sever not installed, Appium Wizard will Install it.
 3. Appium Wizard will Install iOS and Android drivers.
 4. Appium Wizard will Install WSL for iOS app signing and run automation.